 See all of our expert product reviews.

-Some congenital conditions may occur, such as joint dysplasia, patent ductus arteriosus (PDA), epilepsy, and Type 1 von Willebrands Disease (vWB).
+Some congenital conditions may occur, such as joint dysplasia, patent ductus arteriosus (PDA), epilepsy, and Type 1 von Willebrand Disease (vWB).
 Epilepsy was an issue in the past, but not anymore.
-Some documented conditions with are hereditary cataracts, radius curvus, cancer, and steroid-responsive meningitis-arteritis (SRMA), with most having uncertain heritability.
+Some documented conditions are hereditary cataracts, radius curvus, cancer, and steroid-responsive meningitis-arteritis (SRMA), with most having uncertain heritability.
 In short, the most common possible health issues with the breed are:

 - Joint dysplasia